- is for Museum of Archaeology and Anthropology

 is for Dinosaurs in the Sedgwick Museum of Earth Sciences

-There’s only one pace to go in Cambridge for dinosaurs and that’s the Sedgwick Museum of Earth Sciences.
+There’s only one place to go in Cambridge for dinosaurs and that’s the Sedgwick Museum of Earth Sciences.
 It’s small but completely free and they have some wonderful displays.
 I wrote this post just after we visited.
 I thoroughly recommend you check it out.